Mijura/vaccination-app/README.md

 docker-compose -f docker-compose-elk.yml up --build
 ```

-Logs will be stored into elasticsearch db, and can be queried on Kibana dashboard (http://localhost:5601).
-First time accessing to Kibana dashboard will requeried to create index pattern (*-service)
+Logs will be stored in Elasticsearch and they are visible on the Kibana dashboard (http://localhost:5601).
+The first time accessing to Kibana dashboard it will require creating the index pattern (*-service)

 ![image](https://user-images.githubusercontent.com/17992401/147994297-8276cf23-8ed5-4fe3-b45c-5ee87e82f9b9.png)